texxasrulez/imscp_xtraroundcubeplugins/README.md

 I have been playing with i-MSCP long enough now that I know just enough to be dangerous and have forked the RoundcubePlugin the developers give away and updated for use with Roundcube version 1.4.x.
 I have added several popular plugins and enabled many stock plugins for a more enhanced Roundcube experience.
 I have tried to make as many customizable configurations as possible and will add more in the future as I knit pick this.
 This repo does have several of my own plugins added as well as many that I personally like.
 If you would like more to be added, just let me know and I will do my best to accommodate your request.
 Many users wanted a caldav capable calendar plugin, now there is one.
 You will need to have a caldav server already setup and know your URL structure to add that to your main config.php file to sync with your calendar server.
 I use this caldav_calendar extension exclusively with NextCloud and have no issues with i-MSCP because I have the "30_apache2_tools_proxy.pl" listener installed on my system which will take care of cross script domain issues.
 No problems on my end using this setup.

-I will add I have not quite figured out how to make the enigma plugin work using the system Roundcube, my instance I have uploded and installed to my actual domain works adding required open_basedir options using the "10_php_confoptions_override.pl" listener file provided by i-MSCP developers and added required directories but seems to not work with the panel site.
+I will add I have not quite figured out how to make the enigma plugin work "out of the box" using the system version of Roundcube.
+My instance I have uploded and installed to my actual domain works adding required open_basedir options using the "10_php_confoptions_override.pl" listener file provided by i-MSCP developers and added required directories but seems to not work with the panel site.
 I will figure it out and let everyone know.
 I will have more detailed instructions soon.
 Here is what I have so far ...

 ***Roundcube 1.4.x and higher REQUIRED to work***